Adderley, St Peter's Church

 History, tourist information, and nearby accommodation

 Also within the north transept is heraldic stained glass commemorating the Kilmorey family.
-Even earlier is the font, the only survivor from the 13th century church on this site.
-The west tower dates to 1712 and is decorated with clasical design elements such as ornamental obelisks.
+Even earlier is the font, the only survivor from the 13th-century church on this site.
+The west tower dates to 1712 and is decorated with classical design elements such as ornamental obelisks.